ccswbs/UoGd7-Training/HALT.md

 ![Heading Tag Levels H1-H6](/images/heading-tags.jpg) ![Heading Tags with Subheadings Shown](/images/heading-subheads.gif)

 When using Drupal, you can set headings with the rich text editor, also known as the WYSIWYG editor.
-Highlight some text, and then select a heading level from the drop-down menu:
+Highlight some text, and then select a heading level from the "paragraph format" drop-down menu:

 ![WYSIWYG Editor with Headings Drop-Down Menu](/images/Headings drop down WYSIWYG 2.png)